violetdotstrategy/chrome-extension-translate-search/README.md

 ![GitHub](https://img.shields.io/github/license/34j/chrome-extension-translate-search)

-A browser extension that when navigating to a url that contains the parameter `q`
+A browser extension that when navigating to a url that contains the parameter `q` or `p`

 - blocks navigating
-- then translates the content of the parameter `q` or `p`
+- then translates the content of the parameter `q` and `p`
 - then navigates back to the modified url.

 ## Tested